 - 100% uptime?
 What is your target uptime percentage?
 Be realistic with yourself and your customers.
 Can you manage and upgrade the system remotely and dynamically within normal office hours?
 If not, can you put systems in place to achieve your target?
 If you are aiming for 100% uptime, then a full software, hardware and network redundancy model is crucial.
 Can you offer this?

 - Unified Communications.
-If your contact center hosting involves multiple media types, understand that this is more than just ‘application hosting’ or ‘web hosting’.
+If your contact center hosting involves multiple media channels, understand that this is more than just ‘application hosting’ or ‘web hosting’.
 In order to provide simple solutions to the customer, server configurations in the cloud can get pretty sophisticated.
-Applications must interact seamlessly, and must be able to handle multiple media types simultaneously.
+Applications must interact seamlessly, and must be able to handle multiple media channels simultaneously.

 - Full feature set.
 A hosted call center solution should offer all the features of an on-premise solution.
 Look for depth of functionality.
 A supplier that does not provide API integration is only offering a limited feature set!